Nexirift/support/docs/faq.md

 ### I can't view profiles on a different instance.
 Why?

 Our instance has a blocklist of instances that misbehave or are not compliant with our rules.
-For transparency purposes, we provide a list of blocked instances [here]().
+For transparency purposes, we provide a list of blocked instances [here](blocked-instances.md).

 ## Federation Questions

-### What is the Fediverse?

-The Fediverse is a network of interconnected social media servers that can communicate with each other using open protocols like ActivityPub.

 ### Can I follow users from other instances?